joachimvandekerckhove/cogs-205b/000-introduction/000-introduction.md

 1. `git push`
 1. _(open pull request)_

----

 [Git tutorial](https://www.atlassian.com/git/tutorials/)

 [Git cheat sheet](https://www.atlassian.com/dam/jcr:e7e22f25-bba2-4ef1-a197-53f46b6df4a5/SWTM-2088_Atlassian-Git-Cheatsheet.pdf)

 ---

-Markdown

----

- \<your-pseudonym\>

----

-## Learning goals
+### Learning goals

 You will need to use these technologies to do and submit the assignments

 ---

-## Assignment
+### Assignment

-Write and run a shell script
+Write and run a shell script: \<your-pseudonym\>.sh

----

- \<your-pseudonym\>.sh

-1. + First clones the class git repository and makes a new branch
+1. First clones the class git repository and makes a new branch
-1. + Then makes a new directory /assignment/\<your-pseudonym\>/ in the git repository
+1. Then makes a new directory /assignment/\<your-pseudonym\>/ in the git repository
-1. + Makes a copy of itself in the new directory
+1. Makes a copy of itself in the new directory
-1. + Pushes the updates to the git repository
+1. Pushes the updates to the git repository
 * Difficulty: your pseudonym appears in script only once